-- 1. Produce in which insects are found very infrequently are called Miut Sheaino Matzui.
+- 1. Miut Sheaino Matzui: Produce in which insects are found very infrequently.
 Examples are peppers, cucumbers, and carrots.
-It is unlikely for an insect to be found in these items.
-Such types of produce need not be checked for insects. - 2.
-Produce which has insects spotted regularly are called Miut Hamatzui.
-We follow the ruling that the threshold for this category is between 10% and 50% of the time, as elaborated below.
-Examples of such items are lettuce and cabbage.
-These varieties must be properly inspected for insects before use. - 3.
-Produce generally infested with insects (at least 51% of the produce is found to contain insects) are called Muchzak B'tolaim These items have a biblically mandated requirement of checking and often are not practical to clean and check.
+It is unlikely for an insect to be found in these items. - Such types of produce need not be checked for insects. - 2.
+Miut Hamatzui: Produce which has insects spotted regularly.
+We follow the ruling that the threshold for this category is between 10% and 50% of the time (see below).
+Examples of such items are lettuce and fresh herbs. - These varieties must be properly inspected for insects before use. - 3.
+Muchzak B'tolaim: Produce generally infested with insects (>50% of the produce is found to contain insects). - These items have a biblically mandated requirement of checking and often are not practical to clean and check.